Mineral Systems of Australia

 Summary document and maps on IOCG mineral potential analysis of entire Aileron Province.

-Collaboration with other GA sections and outside organisations
+Collaboration with other Geoscience Australia sections and outside organisations

 The Mineral Systems of Australia section collaborates with other sections at Geoscience Australia.
 In 2012–13, collaboration includes construction of a solid geology for central Australia (Regional Geodynamic Framework), a review of strategic commodities from an Australian perspective (Mineral Promotions) and the development of construction of national-scale radiogenic (neodymium, lead and argon) isotope maps (Continental Geology).

 We will also collaborate with outside organisations, including State and Territory geological surveys, CSIRO, exploration and mining companies and universities where appropriate.
-Research within the section and with internal GA and external organisations will be guided by research directions for minerals-related research advocated by the Australian Academy of Sciences in Searching the deep earth: A vision for exploration geoscience in Australia [PDF 5MB].
+Research within the section and with internal Geoscience Australia and external organisations will be guided by research directions for minerals-related research advocated by the Australian Academy of Sciences in Searching the Deep Earth: A vision for exploration geoscience in Australia .

 These collaborations will influence the direction of Mineral Systems of Australia and provide critical information for regional and national-scale mineral potential assessments.